VenomousViper27/MMM-ImmichAlbum/README.md

 ## Using the module

 Use Git to download.
 Make sure Git is installed on your system.
-In the command line/terminal, go to the modules directory of the your Magic Mirror install. run: `git clone https://github.com/pelaxa/MMM-ImmichSlideShow.git`.
+In the command line/terminal, go to the modules directory of the your Magic Mirror install. run: `git clone https://github.com/VenomousViper27/MMM-ImmichAlbum.git`.
 The advantage of using Git is when there is an update, you can run `git pull` and it will pull down all the updates.
 Magic Mirror can even let you know when there are updates.

 Or

-Download the zip file https://github.com/pelaxa/MMM-ImmichSlideShow/archive/main.zip.
+Download the zip file https://github.com/VenomousViper27/MMM-ImmichAlbum/archive/main.zip.
 Unzip contents into the modules directory of your Magic Mirror install.
-Rename the 'MMM-ImmichSlideShow-main' folder to 'MMM-ImmichSlideShow'.
+Rename the 'MMM-ImmichAlbum-main' folder to 'MMM-ImmichAlbum'.

 Once downloaded, install dependencies:

 ```
-cd ~/MagicMirror/modules/MMM-ImmichSlideShow
+cd ~/MagicMirror/modules/MMM-ImmichAlbum
 ```

 ```